 |---|---|---|---|---|

-| Charles “Charlie” Shelby | Grace Burgess | Alive | Tommy / Lizzie / nannies | Legitimate heir, sheltered |
+| Charles “Charlie” Shelby | Grace Burgess | Alive (soldier in WWII) | Tommy / Lizzie / nannies | Legitimate heir, sheltered |

-| Duke Shelby | Zipora (Romani) | Alive | Romani mother, travelling community | Secret son, now Peaky Blinder |
+| Duke Shelby | Zelda Chiriklo (Romani) | Alive (leads Peaky Blinders) | Romani mother, travelling community | Illegitimate son turned gang leader |

-| Ruby Shelby | Lizzie Stark | Deceased (Season 6) | Tommy / Lizzie | N/A — died as a child |
+| Ruby Shelby | Lizzie Stark | Deceased (Season 6) | Tommy / Lizzie | Deceased (died as a child) |

-Duke Shelby’s Mother — Who Is Zipora?
+Duke Shelby’s Mother: Who Is Zelda Chiriklo?

-Zipora’s Identity and Tommy’s Hidden Past
+Zelda’s Identity and Tommy’s Hidden Past

 The Romani Connection: Esme Lee and the Pattern

 Peaky Blinders has a recurring pattern with its Romani women.
-They enter the Shelby world through relationships with Shelby men, raise children who straddle two cultures, and eventually get burned by the family’s violence.
+They enter the Shelby world through relationships with Shelby men, raise children who straddle two cultures, and get burned by the family’s violence.

 | Character | Romani Connection | Shelby Link | Outcome |